sylvaindeschenes/jekyll-demo-sd/_posts/2018-03-29-how-to-build-a-static-website-using-jekyll-on-github-pages.md

 *I have set `blanklines: true` to solve an issue with [Lunr.js](https://lunrjs.com) search feature.
 All other settings are the ones from the documentation.
 *To avoid braking other html script, replace all comment format like this `// Comments` of any new included html files by this structure`/* Comments */`

+#### Use Cloudflare
+Create an account on [cloudflare.com](https://cloudflare.com) Folow the wizard guide until the end to pull your DNS and change your name server.

+Modify the following settings:

+Crypto

+Speed

+Caching

+Page Rules

 ## Some Helful Tips

 ### Jekyll.